fivdi/onoff/README.md

 **onoff is io.js and Node.js compatable**

-GPIO access and interrupt detection with Node.js on Linux boards such as the BeagleBone, BeagleBone Black, or Raspberry Pi.
+GPIO access and interrupt detection with Node.js on Linux boards such as the BeagleBone, BeagleBone Black, Raspberry Pi, or Raspberry Pi 2.

 ## Adafruit Learning System